On this page

 Key differentiators

-#- Unlike Provincial Nominee Program: Focuses on federal selection criteria rather than provincial requirements.
+#- Unlike Provincial Nominee Program: Focuses on federal selection criteria rather than provincial nomination.

 - Unlike Form IMM 0008: Generic Application Form for Canada: Supporting form: Checklist for FSW category (Express Entry pathway)